 # Not wider than 16 feet: Since the fiberglass pools are transported via road, delivery limitations constrain the width of the fiberglass pool shell to 16 feet.

-# High Initial cost: The initial investment cos is quite high for a fibreglass pool installation.
+# High Initial cost: The initial investment cost is quite high for a fiberglass pool installation.

 Concrete Pools Pros and Cons